UCL/rsd-engineeringcourse/session02/02licensing.md

 ```

 Check your license at
-opensource.org for details of how to apply it to your software,
-, e.g. for the [GPL](http://opensource.org/licenses/GPL-3.0#howto)
+[opensource.org](http://opensource.org/) for details of how to apply it to your software.
+For example, for the [GPL](http://opensource.org/licenses/GPL-3.0#howto)

 ###Choose a license